Here’s a look at Somalia, an impoverished, war-torn eastern African country that borders the Gulf of Aden, the Indian Ocean, Ethiopia and Kenya.

-September 5, 2011 - The U.N.'s Food Security and Nutrition Analysis Unit (FSNAU) releases a report saying a total of four million people in Somalia need humanitarian aid and 750,000 people are in danger of "imminent starvation."
+September 5, 2011 - The UN Food Security and Nutrition Analysis Unit releases a report saying a total of four million people in Somalia need humanitarian aid and 750,000 people are in danger of “imminent starvation.”

 October 4, 2011 - More than 70 people are killed and 150 injured when a truck filled with explosives drives into a government complex in Mogadishu.
-Most of the victims are students and their parents, who were registering for a Turkish education program.
+Most of the victims are students, who were registering for a Turkish education program, and their parents.
 Al-Shabaab claims responsibility.

 September 10, 2012 - Somali parliament members select Hassan Sheikh Mohamud as the new president.
 The vote marks a milestone for the nation, which has not had a stable central government since Dictator Mohamed Siad Barre was overthrown 21 years ago.

 January 11, 2013 - French forces attempt to rescue a French intelligence commando held hostage in Somalia by Al-Shabaab.
 The raid leaves a French soldier dead, another soldier missing and 17 Islamist fighters dead.
-French President Francois Hollande later acknowledges that the operation "did not succeed" and resulted in the "sacrifice" of two French soldiers and "maybe the assassination" of hostage Denis Allex, a member of the DGSE, France's equivalent of the CIA.
-Al-Shabaab claims the hostage is alive and later declares that it has killed the hostage in retribution for the raid.
+French President Francois Hollande later acknowledges that the operation “did not succeed” and resulted in the “sacrifice” of two French soldiers and “maybe the assassination” of hostage Denis Allex.
+Al-Shabaab later declares that it has killed the hostage in retribution for the raid.

 January 17, 2013 - For the first time in more than two decades, the United States grants official recognition to the Somali government.

-May 2, 2013 - A report, jointly commissioned by the United Nations Food and Agriculture Organization and the USAID-funded Famine Early Warning Systems Network, shows that 258,000 Somalis died in the famine between October 2010 and April 2012.
+May 2, 2013 - A report, jointly commissioned by the UN Food and Agriculture Organization and the USAID-funded Famine Early Warning Systems Network, shows that 258,000 Somalis died in the famine between October 2010 and April 2012.
 Half of the famine victims were children younger than five.